raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ### Retrieving sensor data from the Sense HAT

-The [Sense HAT documentation](https://pythonhosted.org/sense-hat/) contains sections on how to retrieve data from the [environmental sensors](https://pythonhosted.org/sense-hat/api/#environmental-sensors) (temperature, humidity, pressure, light and colour) and the [Inertial Measurement Unit (IMU)](https://pythonhosted.org/sense-hat/api/#imu-sensor) (acceleration, orientiation).
+The [Sense HAT documentation](https://pythonhosted.org/sense-hat/) contains sections on how to retrieve data from the [environmental sensors](https://pythonhosted.org/sense-hat/api/#environmental-sensors) (temperature, humidity, pressure) and the [Inertial Measurement Unit (IMU)](https://pythonhosted.org/sense-hat/api/#imu-sensor) (acceleration, orientiation).
+Additional documentation is available for interacting with the [light and colour sensor](https://gist.github.com/boukeas/e46ab3558b33d2f554192a9b4265b85f).
 You can also explore the wide range of [Sense HAT projects](https://projects.raspberrypi.org/en/projects?hardware%5B%5D=sense-hat) available from the Raspberry Pi Foundation.

 Here is a short example on how to obtain a measurements from the colour sensor: